-It wasn’t long before I was able to expand on my message to the much broader “heart-centred business owner” – but it was the very specific focus that got me up and running in the first place.
+It wasn’t long before I was able to expand on my message to the much broader “heart-centred business owner” – but it was that very specific focus that got me up and running in the first place.

 A niche isn’t forever

 Your niche doesn’t have to be forever, but it does need to be something you would feel happy to specialise in for at least 2-3 years.
 At a certain point, your business will reach a critical point where you are successful, established, have a plentiful flow of clients, and a solid reputation behind you.
 At that point, you may decide to broaden out what you offer again and become more of a generalist.
 You’ll find that a lot easier to do with a successful business and solid income behind you.
 This move from specialist to generalist is more common than you may realise.
 Many of those “generalists” you might be looking at and thinking “If they can do it, why can’t I?” often started out with a specialism themselves and only broadened out their offers later once they were very well known.